7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 - How the system behaves under full load and full extension

+And then ask the most practical question: what happens after two years of daily use?
 If the answer is vague, that is a signal.

+Most hospitals evaluate pendants like furniture.
 But the OR team experiences pendants like a safety instrument.

 When the pendant design is wrong, the team compensates with habits: